bitbar/test-samples/image-recognition/README.md

     testdroid.project=Sample Project
     appium.appFile=src/test/resources/BitbarSampleApp.apk

 Note, you shouldn't use quotes around username and password.
+Also if you are using a different (newer) version of OpenCV, you should update the version number.

 Run the tests from maven using:

     mvn test

+On Mac it was necessary to give the 'java.library.path' for OpenCV as a parameter on the command line:

+    mvn -Djava.library.path=/usr/local/share/OpenCV/java/ test

-**Cloud device**
+**Cloud Device**

 Set the parameters in the testdroid.properties file, then run:

     mvn  -Dtestdroid.device="testdroid device name"  -Djava.library.path=<java-lib-path> test

-where java-lib-path is the directory where opencv 2.4.9 library can be found (for example: */usr/local/Cellar/opencv/2.4.9/share/OpenCV/java* if you used brew to install).
+where java-lib-path is the directory where opencv library can be found (for example: */usr/local/Cellar/opencv/2.4.9/share/OpenCV/java* if you used brew to install).

 **Reports**